2Blagden/pythondice/README.md

 # pythondice
-simple commented python script to walk beginner through how a dice roller can be made
+Simple python script showing how a basic dice rolling program can be made, with comments intended to be easily interpretable by beginners.